LAST UPDATED: November 21, 2019

 Traveling with large cargo on your vehicle can be dangerous if everything isn't strapped down securely.
-While a good bungee cord or rope can get the job done, proper heavy-duty straps are the preferred choice for ultimate safety.
+While a good bungee cord or rope may get the job done, proper heavy-duty straps are the best choice for ultimate safety.
 Cam buckles are a popular choice of strap, but most serious haulers go with ratchet straps for a higher level of security and convenience.
-Ratchet straps come in many different strengths and lengths, so here's our guide to everything you need to know to find the right one.
+Ratchet straps come in many different strengths and lengths, so here's our guide to everything you need to know to find the right.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 - Secure increased loads.
 More than anything else, ratchet straps allow you to secure heavier loads than typical bungees and ropes.
 Heavy-duty ratchet straps are the preferred choice for professional truckers and haulers who need to transport large, awkward loads some distance without worrying about the safety of everything.